-Most back-office staff, firm accountants and firm administrators complain that they do not have enough time to do monthly reconciliations and enter all transactions.
+Most back-office staff, firm accountants, and firm administrators complain that they do not have enough time to Keep Business Records Current or do monthly reconciliations and enter all transactions.
 And this often results in inaccurate billing, failure to meet critical deadlines, higher risks of fraud, and erroneous information for decision making.

 Businesses operate in increasingly complex environments and knowing how to keep insurance and business records current is key.
 A Raleigh legal planning attorney can ensure that your business does everything in compliance with the law.